TorporOverload/vaahaka-credits-bot/README.md

 ## How It Works

-1. **Real-time Monitoring**: The bot listens to all messages in channels where it has access
+1. **Real-time Monitoring**: By default, the bot listens for PDF uploads in **no channels**.
+After you configure one or more listen channels, it will only process PDFs in those channels.
 2. **PDF Detection**: When a PDF is uploaded, the bot downloads and processes it
 3. **Hash Calculation**: A SHA-256 hash is calculated to detect duplicates
 4. **Page Counting**: pypdf extracts the page count from the PDF